Forrest Gander

 Jane Miller

-Jane Miller has written eleven books, most recently Who Is Trixie the Trasher? and Other Questions, and including Working Time: Essays on Poetry, Culture, and Travel.
-She is the recipient of a Wallace Award for Poetry, a Guggenheim Fellowship, two National Endowment for the Arts Fellowships, the Western States Book Award, and the Audre Lorde Prize in Poetry.
-Miller served as a professor for many years in the Creative Writing Program at The University of Arizona, including a stint as its Director, and is currently Visiting Poet at The University of Texas Michener Center for Writers in Austin.
+Jane Miller has written twelve poetry books, most recently Paper Banners and Who Is Trixie the Trasher? and Other Questions, and two collections of essays, Working Time: Essays on Poetry, Culture, and Travel and From the Valley of Bronze Camels: A Primer, Some Lectures, & A Boondoggle on Poetry.
+She is a recipient of a Wallace Foundation Award, Guggenheim Fellowship, National Endowment for the Arts Fellowships, The Western States Book Award, and the Audre Lorde Prize in Poetry.
+Jane has taught in several MFA programs, including The University of Arizona, The Michener Center for Writers, and the Iowa Writer’s Workshop.

 Photo Credit: Valyntina Grenier